Fatal Car Accidents Compensation

 Below is a list of the most common questions asked by bereaved families:

-• Uninsured or Untraced Drivers (MIB Claims) – A sizable number of fatal and non-fatal accidents result in a driver being uninsured or failing to stop at the accident scene.
+MIB claims are there when car accidents involve uninsured or untraced drivers.
+A sizable number of fatal and non-fatal accidents result in a driver being uninsured or failing to stop at the accident scene.
 You should not give up hope in claiming compensation, as the Motor Insurers Bureau (MIB) was set up to compensate victims and their family members.
 Compensation will be payable in the usual way.

-Clients Who’ve Received Compensation for a Fatal Car Accident
+Clients Who Have Received Compensation for a Fatal Car Accident

 We’re proud to have helped many clients who’ve lost a loved one following a fatal car accident.
 We are dedicated to providing all support possible, from solicitor advice to emotional and financial assistance.
 We’ve helped family members and dependents receive thousands in fatal car accident compensation.